 When you’re moving house, it is easy to succumb to unnecessary stress.
 It is never going to be an easy job but it doesn’t need to be chaotic or stressful if you give yourself enough time to sort everything that has to be done.

 As with anything that needs doing properly, the key is in the preparation and organisation.
-We have put together a fully comprehensive moving house checklist.
+We have put together a fully comprehensive moving house checklist combined with a house buying process timeline for UK transactions.
 It is easy to follow and contains all the info you need to make your move run smoothly.

 The early stages of the moving involves extensive research.
 Learn about your new area, the legal processes involved in your move, removal companies.
 Really look into these topics in plenty of time.
 It’s best to know what to expect.